-If a complaint involves allegations of discrimination or harassment of a student based on sex, sexual orientation, pregnancy, or gender identity or expression, such complaints will be handled in accordance with the procedures set forth in Board Policy 5145.5, Policy Regarding Title IX of the Educational Amendments of 1972 - Prohibition of Sex Discrimination and Sexual, Including Sex-Based Harassment (Students).
-Complaints involving allegations of discrimination or harassment of a student based on disability will be addressed in accordance with the procedures set forth in Board Policy 5145.4, Section 504/ADA (Students).
-In the event reported conducted allegedly violates more than one policy, the Board will coordinate any investigation in compliance with the applicable policies.
+If a complaint involves allegations of discrimination or harassment based on sex, sexual orientation, pregnancy, or gender identity or expression, such complaints will be handled in accordance with the procedures set forth in Board Policy 4118.112/4218.112, Prohibition of Sex Discrimination, Including Sex-Based Harassment (Personnel).

+If a complaint involves allegations of discrimination or harassment based on disability, such complaints will be addressed in accordance with the procedures set forth in Board Policy 4118.14/4218/14, Employees and Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 (Personnel).

+In the event conduct reported as Protected Class discrimination and/or harassment allegedly violates more than one policy, the Board will coordinate any investigation in compliance with the applicable policies.